NicoloToscani/vibration-analysis/README.md

-## Equipment Compatibility
+## Acquisition Equipment

-This module has been developed and tested on:
+The  has been developed and tested on:
 + Vibration and temperature sensor QM42VT2
 + Compact I/O Module for serial data transmission TBEN-S2-2COM-4DXP